When should you go back to work?

 Once you’ve decided when to go back to work, you need to prepare for your actual return.
 Contact your employer and give them your estimated return date.
 If you need flexible scheduling or you wish to return only part-time, discuss it prior to the end of your maternity leave so all details are worked out before your leave ends.
 Some options for flexible scheduling include working from home, working fewer, longer days per week or working a flexible schedule that gives you the freedom of choosing when and where to work.
 Not all options are available with all employers, which is why it is important to bring it up as soon as you’ve decided when to go back to work.

 Childcare options are plentiful and varied.
-Some new parents choose daycare or personal childcare in the home.
+Some new parents choose a daycare or personal childcare in the home.
 Other parents choose to work opposite schedules so there is always one of you at home.
 Still, other parents choose to lean on relatives to care for their baby during the day in order to eliminate the need for formal daycare.
 Discuss the various options early on with your partner and make sure you both feel comfortable with the decision.

-Taking time for family to start anew
+Taking time for the family to start anew

 If you’ve been working with the same company for many years and desire a change, maternity leave may be the most opportune time to make that change.
 Some new mothers choose to cash out stock options and retirement plans to start a home business or go back to school during extended maternity leave.
-The time off gives mom more time with baby and allows her to make the new start.
+The time off gives mom more time with baby and allows her to make a new start.

 Choosing when to return to work after maternity leave requires thought and financial planning before making a final decision.
 FMLA allows 12 weeks maternity leave, after which time you will have to make a final decision about when or if to return to work.